-Happy November everyone!
-This is the time of year where weather finally starts to get cooler here in Florida and I’m looking forward to how well everything will grow during this time.
+Happy November!
+This is the time of year when the weather finally starts to get cooler here in Florida and I’m looking forward to how well everything will grow during this time.
 Keep on reading to learn what to plant in November in Central Florida – Zone 9b.

 Florida Vegetables You Can Grow In November

 Here’s the lineup for November in Central Florida (Zone 9b):

 Cool Season: Beets, Broccoli,

 The biggest difference this month compared to last is that it’s no longer recommended to start bulbing onions, and it’s now cool enough for potatoes and peas.

 To help you with your garden this month, I’ve collected a list of the top articles on this site that could be beneficial for you.
 Feel free to check out any topics you’d like to read more about.

 While November is a great time to plant in Florida, it’s also a good time to get a frost blanket if you don’t have one already.
 Check out the post Protect Your Plants from the Cold to learn more about keeping your plants warm.
 There are maybe a dozen times during the season where I pull mine out to cover my plants, typically during December through March.
 One time I forgot to cover my avocado tree… I don’t have that avocado tree anymore.
 Learn from Candice – use the cover :D.